liatrio/gitops-example/README.md

    * Production deployment: ![production deployment](/resources/production_deploy.png)

 ## Restricting Deployment to Production or Protected Environments
- * You may wish to make the production depployment more restrictive
+ * You may wish to make the production deployment more restrictive
    * Merge restrictions come into play in an enterprise environment where you may wish to assign certain team members the ability to deploy to some environments but not others
    * You may want to restrict Production deployments to a certain team.
 You can lock down merge capabilities to some branches/environments and require certain reviewers in others
       * GitHub, among others, enable users to control these restrictions at a very granular level: